-The Company intends to appoint a Stabilisation Agent.
+The Company intends to appoint a Stabilisation Agent in connection with the Offer, if and when made.
 In that capacity, the Stabilisation Agent, or any of its agents, may (but will be under no obligation to), to the extent permitted by applicable law, effect transactions with a view to supporting the market price of the GIG Shares at a higher level than that which might otherwise prevail in the open market, subject to a maximum of 15% of the number of DCAC Ordinary Shares sold in the Offer.
 The Stabilisation Agent is not required to enter into such transactions, and such transactions may be effected on any securities market, over-the-counter market, stock exchange (including Euronext Amsterdam) or otherwise and may be undertaken at any time during the period commencing on the Completion Date and ending no later than 30 calendar days thereafter.
 The Stabilisation Agent or any of its agents is not obligated to effect stabilising transactions, and there will be no assurance that stabilising transactions will be undertaken.
 Such stabilising transactions, if commenced, may be discontinued at any time without prior notice.
 Save as required by law or regulation, neither the Stabilisation Agent nor any of its agents intend to disclose the extent of any stabilisation transactions in connection with the Offer.

-Total cash proceeds to go to the Company as from primary issuance and as from the secondary market is modelled to be £140 million, resulting from share issuance, the Warrant Exercise, the participation of LTA and the Market Stabilisation.
+Total cash proceeds to go to the Company as from primary issuance and as from the secondary market is modelled to be £140 million, resulting from share issuance, the Warrant Exercise, the participation of LTA, the issuance of GreenBonds and the Market Stabilisation.